geduld/geduld/README.md

 ### WHAT BROUGHT ME TO GITHUB ?
 ##

-I'm a Back-End developer from The Netherlands.
+I'm a Back-End developer from The Netherlands

 - 📉 I’m currently working on fullstack web applications
-- 💻 I’m currently learning Laravel(TALL stack)
+- 💻 I’m currently learning Laravel (TALL stack)
 - 🎶 I listen to music 24/7, You won't see me without my spotify playing
 - 📫 How to reach me: Instagram - @deskundige